freeCodeCamp/freeCodeCamp/guide/english/linux/index.md

 The GNU operating system is a completely free software system, upward-compatible with Unix.
 GNU stands for “GNU's Not Unix”.
 The project to develop the GNU system is called the “GNU Project”.
 The GNU Project was conceived in 1983 as a way of bringing back the cooperative spirit that prevailed in the computing community in earlier days—to make cooperation possible once again by removing the obstacles to cooperation imposed by the owners of proprietary software. *The GNU operating system and the Linux kernel are separate software projects that do complementary jobs.
 Typically they are packaged in a GNU/Linux distribution and used together*.
 More at [Overview of the GNU system](https://www.gnu.org/gnu/gnu-linux-faq.en.html#why)

 The development of Linux is one of the most prominent examples of free and open-source software collaboration.
-The underlying source the code may be used, modified and distributed commercially or non-commercially by anyone under the terms of its respective licenses, such as the GNU General Public License.
+The underlying source code may be used, modified and distributed commercially or non-commercially by anyone under the terms of its respective licenses, such as the GNU General Public License.

 Linux was first started as a clone of the MINIX operating system.
 Open source contributors added onto the kernel and expanded its